 Your doctor might prescribe an antifungal medication to treat toenail fungus, such as:

 However, these medications can come with side effects.
 An alternative to prescription drugs may be essential oils.

 Although many essential oils have antifungal properties, one of the most popular and widely recommended is clove essential oil (Syzygium aromaticum).
-A 2007 study found that clove essential oil has antifungal properties and can destroy fungus.
+A found that clove essential oil has antifungal properties and can destroy fungus.

 Essential oils must be diluted in a carrier oil before they touch the skin.
 Essential oils are not meant to be swallowed.
 Proponents suggest diluting clove oil with a carrier oil, such as:

 - blackseed oil